Post

 • Are there a variety of themes and plugins available?

-• Moreover, since I mainly use C or Python, I’m not familiar with Ruby used by Jekyll or Go language used by Hugo, so I wanted to actively utilize existing themes and plugins.
+• Moreover, since I mainly use C or Python, I’m not very familiar with Ruby used by Jekyll or Go language used by Hugo, so I wanted to actively utilize existing themes and plugins.

 2-2.
 Theme Selection